Princess Märtha of Sweden: Post-war period

 When she returned to Norway following the war in 1945, Princess Märtha received a hero's welcome and was referred to as "Mother of the Nation".
 She wholly embraced her role as Crown Princess of Norway and made tremendous efforts towards ensuring the stability and well-being of all Norwegians.

-As King Haakon’s health declined, the Crown Prince and Crown Princess assumed a growing number of official engagements.
-The Crown Princess became involved in many official tasks, and even made the annual New Year’s Eve speeches in 1946 and 1950.
+As King Haakon's health declined, the Crown Prince and Crown Princess assumed a growing number of official engagements.
+The Crown Princess became involved in many official tasks, and even made the annual New Year's Eve speeches in 1946 and 1950.

 After the war, Crown Princess Märtha suffered from poor health.

 Death

-Following a lengthy period of ill-health, Märtha died of cancer at The National Hospital in Oslo on 5 April 1954 and was buried at Akershus Castle.
+Following a lengthy period of ill-health, Märtha died at The National Hospital in Oslo on 5 April 1954 and was buried at Akershus Castle.
+Her death is often attributed to cancer or hepatitis.

-Her death came whilst her elder daughter Princess Ragnhild was expecting her first child and just over three years before her husband ascended the throne as King.
+Her death came while her elder daughter Princess Ragnhild was expecting her first child and just over three years before her husband ascended the throne as King.